zeynelacikgoez/bendersx-engine/README.md

 * **Examples and Tests** – a CLI entry point (`python -m bendersx_engine.cli`) and a small pytest suite.
 * **Early Stopping** – iterations halt once the solution change drops below a configurable tolerance.
 * **Adaptive Partitioning** – block sizes adjust according to the dual gap to better handle large planning models.
+* **Planned Economy Support** – generate matrices for `planwirtschaft` style input-output systems using the existing helpers.

 The implementation is not intended for production use.
 It omits many optimizations and contains simplified placeholders.